-Which Foods Are the Best for My Liver
+Which Foods Are Best for a Healthy Liver

 -The liver is a very important organ in the body.
 In fact it is one of the largest organs in the body.

 -It’s about the size of a football and sits under the rib cage in the upper right part of the abdomen and weighs about 3.1 pounds.

 The liver has many functions such as:

 It converts nutrients in our diet into usable substances the body can use and also stores them.

 The liver produces proteins with the help of Vitamin K, that are important in blood clotting.